- Location: Nevada

 We cover this topic in detail in our article on commercial driver education.

 You must obtain an instruction permit before driving a commercial vehicle on the road, even for training purposes.
-Fill out the Nevada Commercial Driver's Instruction Permit Affidavit and turn it in at your local DMV office.
-The permit is good for one year.
+Fill out the Nevada Commercial Driver's Instruction Permit Affidavit (Form CDL 15) and turn it in at your local DMV office.

 If you already have a CDL from another state but have moved to Nevada, complete the following within 30 days of becoming a new resident:

-- Fill out a Nevada Commercial Driver's License Application.
+- Fill out a Nevada Commercial Driver's License Application (Form CDL 02).

 - Provide a copy of your latest medical certificate.